iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 <br><br>
 *Generations are from GPT-2.
 All generations are truncated to 100 total tokens.*

-The reason these generations are so dramatically different from one another is because they were created using different **decoding methods**.
+The reason these generations are so dramatically different from one another is that they were created using different **decoding methods**.
 That is the subject of this blog post.

-In the context of open-ended generation with large language models (LLMs), decoding methods are the algorithms responsible for turning a model's output logits into text that a human can read.
+In the context of open-ended generation with large language models (LLMs), decoding methods are the decision rules and algorithms responsible for turning a model's output logits into text that a human can read.
 Typically, the final layer of an LLM induces a probability distribution over the model's vocabulary, and the decoding method dictates how to generate a sequence of tokens from that distribution, choosing one token after another until the `EOS` token is produced or a maximum length is satisfied.
-While the decoding method may at first glance seem like a minor implementation detail, it is actually a complex and critical system for generating fluent, relevant, and meaningful text.
+While the decoding method may at first glance seem like a minor implementation detail, it is actually a complex and critical system for generating fluent, relevant, interesting, and meaningful text.
 Unfortunately, current SoTA decoding methods are limited to trading off a subset of those desired qualities for the others.

 In this blog post, we survey a broad body of literature on generation methods for LLMs.
 After reviewing the canonical approaches and digging deeper into their strengths and weaknesses, we provide a round-up of more recent and exploratory research proposals.
 Finally, we synthesize these research threads into a taxonomy.